 We also take reasonable precautions to ensure that any information you provide to us through our websites is transferred securely from our servers to our mainframe computers, including through use of Secure Sockets Layer (SSL) protocols.

-Accordingly, any information which you transmit to us is transmitted at your own risk.
-You must take care to ensure you protect your information (for example, by protecting your usernames and passwords, policy details, etc) and you should notify us as soon as possible after you become aware of any security breaches
+You must take care to ensure you protect your information (for example, by protecting your usernames and passwords, policy details, etc) and you should notify us as soon as possible after you become aware of any security breaches.

 Accuracy, access and correction

 We take reasonable steps to ensure the information we collect and hold about you is accurate, complete and up-to-date.
 However, we rely on you to advise us of any changes to your information or corrections required to the information we hold about you.